nic2703/Innoprojekt_22/Windows/cpp/svgparsing/svgparsingdoc.md

 "Q" or "T": Quadratic Bezier curve
 "V": Draws a vertical line to a location
 "H": Draws a horizontal line to a location
+"L": Draws a line to a coordinate

 TODO/ERRORS:
+- Write to csv
 - Include full list of SVG draw commands (Ellipse, Circle, etc...)
 - Offload different work to different functions (current everything is a nested if-statement mess)
 - Automatic idenfication of repeated coordinate pairs, better output